PeterPorzuczek/Formularz-FDC-Web/README.md

 # FormularzFDC-Web
-Web application with purpose of editing excel files generated with Windows version of this app here: [ FormularzFDC - Desktop ](https://github.com/PeterPorzuczek/FormularzFDC).
+Web application with purpose of editing excel files generated with Windows version of this app here: [ FormularzFDC - Desktop](https://github.com/PeterPorzuczek/FormularzFDC).

 Here you can check out the live version:
 [FormularzFDC-Web](http://peterporzuczek.github.io/FormularzFDC-Web/)